-As part of our commitment to engage with our investors, management frequently meets with stockholders to discuss matters of significance to them, including our executive compensation program.
-These meetings are conducted in the ordinary course of business regardless of the level of stockholder support we receive for our executive compensation program in any given year.
-In addition, to the extent stockholders have indicated a concern with respect to any aspects of our executive compensation program (through negative say-on-pay votes or otherwise), management will seek to identify those stockholders and better understand their concerns.
+As part of our commitment to engage with our investors, management frequently meets with stockholders to discuss strategy, financial performance, capital allocation, governance and board oversight, corporate responsibility initiatives, and other matters of significance to them, including our executive compensation program.
+These engagement meetings are conducted in the ordinary course of business regardless of the level of stockholder support we receive for our executive compensation program in any given year.
+In addition, to the extent stockholders have indicated a concern with respect to any aspects of our executive compensation program (through negative say-on-pay votes or otherwise), management frequently seeks to identify those stockholders and better understand their concerns.
 This may occur as part of our solicitation efforts in connection with our annual meeting of stockholders or by other means.

-Through our stockholder engagement process, we learn about our stockholders' voting considerations, influences and processes, as well as their perspectives and priorities with respect to executive compensation, human capital management and their perspectives on how our programs are designed to support our strategy and corporate purpose.
-Management shares this information with the CHCM Committee and with the Governance Committee of the Board, as relevant, and our Board committees regularly report to the full Board.
+Through our stockholder engagement process, we learn about our stockholders' voting considerations, influences and processes, as well as their perspectives and priorities with respect to executive compensation, human capital management and how our programs are designed to support our strategy and corporate purpose.
+Management shares this information with the CHCM Committee and with the Governance Committee, as relevant, and our Board committees regularly report to the full Board.
 Management and the CHCM Committee consider the outcome of our most recent say-on-pay vote and the information we learn from our solicitation and outreach efforts in designing our executive compensation program each year.
-At our 2023 annual meeting of stockholders, approximately 83% of the votes cast were voted in support of our executive compensation program.
+At our 2024 annual meeting of stockholders, approximately 83% of the votes cast were voted in support of our executive compensation program.
 We very much appreciate this support from our stockholders.